lonestone/nest-sdk-generator/README.md

 - If the requests succeeds and returns a valid JSON string, it is parse and returned by the method
 - If the requests fail or cannot be decoded correctly, the promise fails with an `AxiosResponse` object

+## Architecture

+The SDK generator analyzes your Nest.js API using a provided configuration file, and produces a client-side SDK.
+This SDK is made of modules containing route methods that all call a central handler with the corresponding URI and parameters.
+The handler makes the request to the server and transmits the response.
+This is where you can customize the data to send to the server, if they need normalization, encryption, hashing, parsing, authentication, or anything else.

 ## Step-by-step generation tutorial